MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-music.md

 [!INCLUDE[cc-use-with-omnichannel](../includes/cc-use-with-omnichannel.md)]

 Omnichannel for Customer Services comes with out-of-the-box music files that you can use to set hold tunes and wait tunes.
-You can replace them with your own ones, or even upload new ones to be used for hold or wait music for your customer calls.
+You can replace them with your own audio files, or even upload new ones to be used for hold or wait music for your customer calls.
+The hold or wait music will automatically be played on loop.

 You can also configure hold and wait music for each language in each workstream.

 > [!Note]
-> - Files can be up to 20 MB.
+> - Audio files can be up to 20 MB.
 For best experience, upload MP3 files.
-> - The music file will automatically be played on loop.
+> - The audio files must have the ID3 tags so that they can be played successfully as part of hold music.

 ## Edit music files